-b: a person who outlives a child they adopted, fostered, or raised as their offspring.
+b.
+One who outlives a child they fostered, adopted or raised as their own.

-2: Someone who is deeply affected by the death of a child member in their immediate or extended family.
+2. One deeply affected by the death of a child in their immediate or extended

 Thankfully, the availability of the internet allowed me to easily enter the rabbit hole of researching how and what is involved in creating a new word (neology, lexicology, and etymology, oh-my!)
 Losing a child has repeatedly been called ‘the greatest loss’ and the suffix “–ent” is most often used to modify nouns.